andresgciamtez/ppno/README.txt

 - 'GD', to select the Gradient Descent;
 - 'DE', to select Differential Evolution; and
 - 'DA', to select Dual Simulated Annealing.
-Secondly, it is possible improve slightly the final solution in small networks by selecting ìYESî in a line starting by the word "Polish".
-Otherwise, ìNoî must be indicated.
+Secondly, it is possible improve slightly the final solution in small networks by selecting ‚ÄúYES‚Äù in a line starting by the word "Polish".
+Otherwise, ‚ÄúNo‚Äù must be indicated.
 Example:
 [OPTIONS]
 Method GD